Hồ Quang Minh

-Hồ Quang Minh (born 1949 in Hanoi, died 2020 in Ho Chi Minh City) is a Vietnamese-born Swiss film director.
+Hồ Quang Minh (胡光明; 1949–2020) was a Vietnamese-born Swiss film director.

 Biography

 Hồ Quang Minh left Vietnam to study in Switzerland about 1962, then worked in France as an assistant on Lê Lâm's Poussière d'empire, before studying in Switzerland and taking Swiss citizenship.

-In 1966, his film Gone, Gone Forever Gone was selected as the Vietnamese entry for the Best Foreign Language Film at the 69th Academy Awards, but it was not nominated.
+In 1996, his film Gone, Gone Forever Gone was selected as the Vietnamese entry for the Best Foreign Language Film at the 69th Academy Awards, but it was not nominated.